usetangle/zendesk-app/README.md

 This app allows you to connect your Tangle account to your Zendesk instance and view all your customer emails stored on Tangle, next to your Zendesk tickets.

-The purpose of this repository is for the Zendesk team to review the app and give the go-ahead for it to be published on the Zendesk Marketplace.
+The purpose of this repository is for the Zendesk team to review the app versions before they go live on the Zendesk Marketplace.

-If you're not from the Zendesk team, you'll have much more fun using the app by simply installing it from the marketplace, once it's published.
+If you're not from the Zendesk team, you'll have much more fun using the app by simply installing it [from the marketplace](https://www.zendesk.com/marketplace/apps/support/1065910/tangle).

 ## Setup